braddotcoffee/webware/github-primer/README.md

  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

 Now let's say that we want to **temporarily view** what our codebase looked like at the point of our first commit.
+Think of this as viewing a "snapshot" of our codebase after that commit occurred - similar to opening `EnglishEssay_FINAL.pdf`.
 It's time to `checkout` that commit.

 We'll start by finding our commit ID using `git log`.
 This command will list our commits back to us, most recent commit first.